-After a diagnosis of oral cancer, you’ll likely have other tests.
-These help your
+After a diagnosis of oral cancer, you’ll need more tests.
+These help your healthcare

-of the cancer.
-The stage is how much and how far the cancer has spread (metastasized)
+out the stage of the cancer.
+The stage is how much cancer there is and how far it

-Once your cancer is staged, your healthcare provider will talk with you about what
+Once your cancer is staged, your provider will talk with you about what the stage

-the stage means for your treatment.
-Ask your healthcare provider to explain the stage
+means for your treatment.
+Ask your provider to explain the details of your cancer

 How is oral cancer treated?